FansDB/docs/docs/networks.md

 ## Approved networks

 Networks that were reviewed by us and met our criteria to be added to FansDB.
-Content from them is allowed and they can be used to verify performers age for elibility.
+Content from them is allowed and they can be used to verify performers age for eligibility.

 #### [+AddFriends](https://addfriends.com/){target=_blank}